 Scorn's art-style looks like a mutant hybrid between the works of H.R.
 Giger and Zdizislaw Beksinski.
 If you are a fan of horror, then the mention of those two names in the same sentence should already be sending slightly aroused chills down your spine.
 It isn't yet entirely clear what will play like.

 The game's announcement mentions puzzles, exploration, weapons and ammo, but strongly emphasises that all these will be put in the service of atmosphere and immersion, for a world that should feel lived in.
 I have no idea what or who might be living in this nightmare, but we will find out in 2017, if everything goes as planned.

 Up, down, left, right - direction and gravity seem to be a minor nuisance for Manifold Garden.
 The game looks absolutely stunning, slowly shifting shades of pleasant colours trapped in rigid geometry that somehow manages to give the impression of fluid motion.

 is a first person puzzle platformer that toys with infinity, architecture and physics.
 Considering the obvious polish on display it is a little surprising that development is a one man operation.
 The game's release has had some delays in the past and we hope you will be able to get your hands on it in 2017.

 TABS promises to let you simulate ragdoll battles in a totally accurate fashion.
 Catapults, canons, axes, spear charges and lots of emergent humour.

 Slated for a summer 2017 release, TABS already has an open alpha ready for inspection.
-AltChar will be taking a closer look at the alpha in due time, but if you feel like totally accurately simulating some drunken battles RIGHT NOW! , bare in mind that the game is still a long way from finished.
+AltChar will be taking a closer look at the alpha in due time, but if you feel like totally accurately simulating some drunken battles , bare in mind that the game is still a long way from finished.